coaching, Get ready, homework

 Tips for successfully helping children develop the homework habit.

 Help your child develop the homework habit Time spent together is precious.
-As well as homework time to practise skills they are learning in school, children need time to play, read, chat with you and with their friends, help out in the house, and have free, unstructured time to explore and enjoy their world.
-Homework… Continue reading Tips for successfully helping children develop the homework habit.
+As well as homework time to practise the skills that they are learning in school, children need time to play, read, chat with you and with their friends, help out in the house, and have free, unstructured time to explore and enjoy their world.… Continue reading Tips for successfully helping children develop the homework habit.

 Your teen and you – No 4 – time to create a win-win deal

-It’s time to get down and decide a win-win deal together and take turns speaking and listening to each other.
+It’s time to get serious and decide a win-win deal together.
+Take turns speaking and listening to each other.
 For negotiations to be successful create a situation where your teen will stay comfortable and alert enough to listen closely to you.
-The most important thing you can do is to keep any of your… Continue reading Your teen and you – No 4 – time to create a win-win deal
+The most important thing you can do is to keep any of your positive… Continue reading Your teen and you – No 4 – time to create a win-win deal

 Small steps climb the mountain: Chunking helps your child learn and remember.